Legal profession: Judge

 Historically, this has been the first legal specialization.
 In civil law countries, this is often a lifelong career.
 In common law legal system, on the other hand, judges are recruited from practising lawyers.

 Lawyer, advocate, attorney

 Practising law means advising and representing clients as a private practitioner or in a law firm.
 In most countries, law graduates need to undergo some sort of apprenticeship, membership in a professional organization and a licence.

 The name for this profession is lawyer or attorney in most of the English-speaking world, and advocate in many other countries.
 The name for this profession in canon law is canonist or canon lawyer.

-In civil law countries, but also some common law jurisdictions there is one Law society for all lawyers who want to provide services to the public.
+In civil law countries, but also some common law jurisdictions (notably the United States), there is one Law society for all lawyers who want to provide services to the public.
 But in the United Kingdom and some of its former colonies, there are two quite separate kinds of lawyers providing legal services to the public.